 The District entered into a contract with the new District Director effective May 17, 2010.
 The Board shall employ the director as the Chief Administrator/Director of the District for a term of four (4) years commencing June 1, 2010 and terminating on May 31, 2014.
-This Contract shall automatically renew for term of four (4) years unless otherwise terminated in accordance with the provisions contained herein.
+The Contract automatically renewed for a term of four (4) years in accordance with the provisions contained therein.
 The contract provides for an annual base salary with annual increases linked to the cost of living index, however not less than 3%.
 The contract also provides for benefits, including but not limited to life insurance, vacation time and sick leave.